-I think some of the most interesting differences are the size, community, debugging, DOM, and mobile.
-When talking about mobile React has its own way of building mobile apps through React Native.
-Angular doesn’t try to tackle it’s own mobile and allows others like Ionic Framework to do this for it.
+Some of the most interesting differences between Angular and React are the size, community, debugging, DOM, and mobile.
+When talking about mobile, React has its own way of building mobile apps through React Native.
+Angular doesn’t try to tackle it’s own mobile and allows others, like Ionic Framework, to do this instead.

 When looking at sizes, there are some distinct differences between React and Angular.
-While Angular 2 is currently at around 764k in size, they are going to be trimming a lot of that off in the coming months.
-React also does not do as much of the MVC model as Angular so it can get away with having a much smaller size.
-However if you add in the extras to React to make it fully MVC then you will still come out with a smaller framework size than Angular 2.
+While Angular 2 is currently about 764k in size, they are going to be trimming a lot of that off in the coming months.
+React also does not use as much of the MVC model as Angular, so it can get away with having a much smaller size.
+However, if you include the add-ons to React that make it fully MVC, then you will still come out with a smaller framework size than Angular 2.

 Debugging is sometimes the hardest thing to do.
 I think it is interesting how each framework handles debugging.
-Angular 2 and it’s runtime debugging tends to give you less information than React and it’s compile time debugging.
+Angular 2 uses runtime debugging which tends to give you less information than React, which uses compile time debugging.

-Finally, I wanted to talk a second about the Virtual DOM that React uses.
-This was a new concept to me, and I looked at it more in depth.
-This concept seems to be much faster since you don’t have to work with the heavyweight parts that the real DOM has.
-Manipulating and changing a virtual copy of your DOM that is lightweight, and then only pushing the changes that are shown when doing a diff on the DOM is pretty awesome.
+Finally, I wanted to talk for a moment about the Virtual DOM that React uses.
+This was a new concept to me and I looked at it more in depth.
+The Virtual DOM seems to be much faster because you don’t have to work with the heavyweight parts that the real DOM has.
+Manipulating and changing a virtual copy of your DOM, which is lightweight, and then only pushing the changes that are shown when doing a diff on the DOM, is pretty awesome.

 After spending a few days researching and reading other articles on these two frameworks, I have found that there is a lot of give and take when it comes to comparing the two.
-On some things Angular is better and on others, React is better.
+Angular is the better choice for some projects while, for others, React is better.
 As always you should asses the project that you are working on to find out what best suits your needs.
-Maybe this comparison chart can help you in that decision.
+Hopefully these comparison charts can help you with that decision.

-For more information on this check out Pluralsight's libraries of videos that pertain to this.
-Some that come to mind are:
+For more information, check out Pluralsight's library of courses that pertain to this.

-Those should get you started on the right track, and if you really want to throw a wrench in and learn something new then check out RiotJS
+Those courses should get you started on the right track.
+If you really want to throw a wrench in and learn something new then check out RiotJS

 Test your skills.
 Learn something new.
 Get help.
 Repeat.Start a FREE 10-day trial